Medicinal Plants Used For Water Purification

 #4.
 Clearing nut

-Strychnos potatorum is the botanical name for clearing nut tree and its seeds are used in traditional medicine for various ailments such as diabetes, skin diseases, kidney stones, and eye diseases.
+Strychnos potatorum is the botanical name for clearing nut trees and its seeds are used in traditional medicine for various ailments such as diabetes, skin diseases, kidney stones, and eye diseases.

 #5.
 Cilantro/Coriander